 In connection with the acquisition of the Wolfram Camp Mine (See Note [4] of the 2015 Annual Financial Statements) the Company has accrued \$268 in stamp duty payable to the Queensland State government.
-The Company received communication via its tax advisor in Australia that a final assessment is expected to be issued prior to the end of Q2 2016 whereby the assessment has been revised to \$321.
-The Company is reviewing its options with respect to filing an appeal to the revised assessed amount.
-There can be no certainty with respect to the success of the appeal and the Company may be liable for the additional \$53 stamp duty that has been assessed.
+The Company received an initial assessment of Stamp duty and interest payable of \$498.
+The Company intends to file an appeal to the assessed amount.
+There can be no certainty with respect to the success of the appeal and the Company may be liable for the additional \$230 stamp duty that has been assessed.